 A productive day starts with the perfect plan, and you can make yours in only 10 minutes.

 Step 1: Do a brain dump

-The first step to organise your day is to do a brain dump.
-Start by writing down all of the tasks running through your mind onto to paper.
+The first step to organising your day is to do a brain dump.
+Start by writing down all of the tasks running through your mind on paper.
 The idea of a brain dump is to write down all of the thoughts and tasks taking up space in your mind.
 Keep adding tasks to your brain dump until you can’t think of anything else you want or need to do.

 If you have tasks for multiple areas of your life, such as your business and personal life, then it can be a good idea to add a heading to the top of your brain dump, such as “business” and “family”.

 The second step to organising your day is to make a to-do list from your brain dump.
 Write down the tasks which you plan on getting done or starting today.
 Keeping in mind how much time you have to do each task.
 If you have a full-time job and limited spare time, think about how you could use your lunch break or the daily commute to get things done.
 Do you have a morning routine or an evening routine?
 Having one in place can help tick things off your list and give you more time every day.

 The third step to organise your day is to add a time duration next to each task.
 Write down how long each task will take you to do.
 Try to keep it simple by either choosing 15, 30, 45, 60 minutes and so on, as this will make it easier to add each task to your calendar.
 Even if you haven’t done the task before and you’re not 100% sure how long the task will take, you should be able to have a good guess.
 You can also overestimate the duration of the task, that way you won’t feel rushed when it comes to doing the task.